-Your phone number should be prominently visible on every page on your website.
+Your phone number should be prominently visible on every page of your website.

 Using a chat service is a requirement.
 Website visitors viewing your website after hours will usually assume that your law office is closed and will give their information to a chat service.
-Even during office hours, we occasionally have website visitors giving their information to our chat service.
+Even during office hours, website visitors occasionally give their information to our chat service.

 We use and highly recommend Ngage Live Chat.

 Ngage Live Chat offers a substantial number of features and methods to contact a lawyer.
 Ngage Live Chat can even integrate with your law firm’s Facebook page.

 We have Ngage send an email and a text message to both my partner and me.
 This lets us contact the lead within minutes of the chat, no matter where we are.
 In fact, I received emails and text messages while on vacation in Paris and, within minutes, was able to call the lead from Paris.
 The next year, I was on a cruise in the Mediterranean, but I paid for Wi-Fi, so I was never out of contact.

 Best of all, Ngage Live Chat only charges for quality leads.
 When you get a lead by live chat that you feel is not an appropriate lead, simply click a link to request a credit.
 When we get leads outside our geographic area or from people asking a question but are not potential clients, we simply request a credit, which is always promptly given.

 This image shows the Ngage Live Chat screen, which can be dismissed by the website visitor, but there is always an easily found button on the left and bottom right of the page for the website visitor to engage in chat should it be desired.